Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines

 While searching for coffee in a new neighborhood, you may come across gyms, grocery stores, and parks — enabling you to quickly find these locations later when you need them.
 You weren't told to look for the grocery store.
 But when the goal becomes "go to the grocery store," your behavior is fast and reactive, as if you'd planned the route already.

-We hypothesize this happens because, during offline replay, you image pursuing goals you encountered along the way but didn't actually pursue.
-Those counterfactual trajectories cache into a single value function that covers many goals.
-We call it Multitask Preplay — a nod to hippocampal preplay, where place cells fire for places the animal hasn't been yet.
-The underlying RL idea goes back to Kaelbling in the 90s: use one experience to learn about many goals.
+We hypothesize this happens because, during offline replay, you imagine pursuing goals you encountered along the way but didn't actually pursue.
+Those counterfactual trajectories cache solutions into a single value function that covers many goals.
+We call it Multitask Preplay — a nod to hippocampal preplay, where place cells fire for places the animal hasn't been yet (Dragoi & Tonegawa, 2011).
+The underlying RL idea goes back to Kaelbling (1993): use one experience to learn about many goals.
 We wanted to see what it looks like at scale.

 People behave as if they've rehearsed goals before they encounter them.

-Across grid-world (JaxMaze) and 2D Minecraft (Craftax) studies, we test 5 pre-registered predictions.
 The headline finding: the same person is faster at the same novel task when starting from a familiar location than from an unfamiliar one — even when both starts are equally far from the goal.
-Multitask Preplay explains why: when a person passed by that location during training, they preplayed the route from there to nearby goals, and so the route is already cached when the test arrives.
-This inverts what model-free, decision-time, or hindsight-based methods predict.
+Under Multitask Preplay this is expected: someone who passed that juncture during training would have preplayed routes from it to nearby goals, so the route is already cached when the test arrives.
+The alternatives predict no such advantage — under decision-time planning, for example, response times should be approximately equal from either start.
+Only Multitask Preplay predicts the familiar-juncture speedup.

-Only humans and Multitask Preplay clear the cliff.
+Only humans and Multitask Preplay survive the train-to-test cliff.

-The ablation we found most telling: in Craftax, every baseline — Dyna, Universal Value Functions, Successor Features, Hindsight Experience Replay — trains to near-perfect success.
+The result we found most telling: in Craftax, every baseline — Dyna, UVFA, USFA, HER — reaches near-perfect success during training.
 At test, only humans and Multitask Preplay transfer.
 Every other method collapses.

 This same algorithm scales further.
-When learning from a finite set of environments, Multitask Preplay better generalizes to 10,000 unseen Craftax worlds.
-Dyna and model-free methods plateau long before that.
+Trained on a fixed set of environments, Multitask Preplay generalizes to 10,000 unseen Craftax worlds — and its test performance keeps climbing as training environments are added, while Dyna and model-free methods plateau at lower performance.

 Two signatures in different systems, one computational idea underneath.